 In a polygon mesh where each polygon represents a map region, it is sometimes useful to paint an overlay showing some properties of the regions.
 For example, here I want to show which empire controls each region.

-This is roughly the same approach as on this page, but for polygons instead of hexagons, but the algorithms are a little more complicated:
+This is roughly the same approach as on this page, but for polygons instead of hexagons.
+The algorithms are a little more complicated because I wanted to link all the individual edges together into a single polygon for the region:

 - Identify the boundaries.
 Visit all edges between polygons.
 Whenever you find an edge that has different owners for the two polygons, try to make a loop.
 As you follow the edge, choose one of the two successor edges each step.
 Only one of the two will share exactly one owner with the current edge, so follow that one.
 Keep going until you get back to the first edge.
 This forms a loop.
 There can be “holes” from smaller loops inside the big one; these holes will go in the opposite direction (counterclockwise instead of clockwise).